fastplotlib/fastplotlib/README.md

 :heavy_check_mark: `glfw`\
 :heavy_check_mark: `wxPython`

-Write your code once and run it anywhere :smile: See the [FAQ](https://www.fastplotlib.org/ver/dev/user_guide/faq.html) for more details on where and how you can use `fastplotlib`.
+Write your code once and run it anywhere.
+Whether you are using `Qt`, `glfw`, `jupyter lab`, or doing offscreen rendering, `fastplotlib` works across all major platforms (Linux, Windows, Mac OS X) :smile: See the [FAQ](https://www.fastplotlib.org/ver/dev/user_guide/faq.html) for more details on where and how you can use `fastplotlib`.

 # Documentation